d00medman/medici/README.md

 ## Building

 Building the Medici client actually proved to be the most difficult and frustrating element of capstone by an extremely wide margin.
 This was for two reasons.
 First, that I really did not have a good understanding of what ember being opinionated really meant, and thus dove in and attempted to build an app as though I was using a browser template.
 I have been told that this approach may have worked using react, but it proved extremely problematic in ember.
 I spent the weekend leading up to capstone week really struggling to even get a basic component path off the ground.
 I had really no idea how the file structure worked, how components interacted with each other and how data and actions flowed through these two.
 Once I was able to secure help in clearing up my knowledge gaps, I found the actual building of the client to be a surprisingly smooth process.

+## Moving Forward

+Broadly speaking, Medici's client is pretty much everything I hoped for.
+While I have serious dissappointments about the architectural shortcomings on Medici's back end, I am actually quite proud of the functionality I was able to put together in about a week, especially given the difficulty associated with building ones first framework application.
+Unfortunately, changes on my back end lead me to believe I will need to abandon this version of Medici, but I think it was a competent and effective ember app, one that will help me as I move forward to learn new frameworks (most notably, react.js).

 ## User Stories and Wireframes